Skip to content

 Where is earnest money on the sales contract?

 Earnest money is part of the real estate contract.
-For example, in the Chicago Association of Realtors Real Estate Purchase and Sale Contract, the earnest money is in section #4.
+For example, in the Chicago Association of Realtors Real Estate Purchase and Sale Contract, the earnest money is on page 1, in section #4

 Earnest Money.
 Upon Buyer's & Seller's execution of this Contract, Buyer shall deposit with ____________________ ("Escrowee"), initial earnest money in the amount of $____________________, in the form of ____________________ ("Initial Earnest Money").
 The Initial Earnest Money shall be returned, and this Contract shall be of no force or effect if this Contract is not accepted by the seller on or before ____________________, 20___.
 The Initial Earnest Money shall be increased to (check one) ______% [percent] of the Purchase Price, OR a total of $ ____________________ ("Final Earnest Money") within ______ Business Days after the conclusion of the Attorney Approval Period (as established in Paragraph 14 of this Contract) (the Initial and Final Earnest Money are together referred to as the "Earnest Money").
 The Parties acknowledge and agree that (i) the Parties shall execute all necessary documents concerning the Earnest Money in form and content mutually agreed upon between the Parties and (ii) except as otherwise agreed, the buyer shall pay all expenses incurred in opening an escrow account for the Earnest Money.